RRustom/go-bittorrent/README.md

-echo # Go BitTorrent Client
+# Go BitTorrent Client

+Learning more about BitTorrent by implementing a BT Client in Go.
+Inspired by [this](https://blog.jse.li/posts/torrent/).